Passkeys & WebAuthn

 Registration (Enrollment)

-- User navigates to account security settings
+- User navigates to account security settings.

-- Clicks "Add Passkey"
+- Clicks Add Passkey.

-- A new public-private key pair is generated on the device
+- A new public-private key pair is generated on the device.

-- The public key is stored in LumoAuth
+- The public key is stored in LumoAuth.

-- Done - the passkey is ready to use
+- The passkey is ready to use.

 Authentication

-- User enters their email (or clicks "Sign in with Passkey")
+- User enters their email (or clicks Sign in with Passkey).

-- LumoAuth sends a cryptographic challenge to the browser
+- LumoAuth sends a cryptographic challenge to the browser.

-- Browser prompts for biometric verification
+- Browser prompts for biometric verification.

-- The private key on the device signs the challenge
+- The private key on the device signs the challenge.

-- LumoAuth verifies the signature with the stored public key
+- LumoAuth verifies the signature with the stored public key.

-- Login is complete - no password needed
+- Login is complete — no password needed.

 Configuration